Sometimes, I wonder if lesbian film-makers ever visit the The L Chat message board. If they did, they would have noticed comments such as these…

 These are taken from the online-no-more IMDB message board for Ellen:

-I enjoyed the show for the first few seasons and thought it was very funny.
-I also thought the coming out episode was funny as well, but right after that – suddenly, everything was just gay this and gay that.
+I thought the coming out episode was funny, but right after that – suddenly, everything was just gay this and gay that.
 I just got completely fed up with it and stopped watching.
 Even I am gay!
 I don’t think the show’s cancellation had anything to do with homophobia or political reasons or any B.S. like that; it’s just because the show started to suck really bad in its final season!

 If the ratings did indeed fall because she was a lesbian, then that’s still not the network’s fault.
 Ratings fall because people stop watching.
 I know that I personally wouldn’t watch a show whose sole purpose is to tell the world “I’m here, I’m queer, get used to it!”
 Even The L Word, in this day and age, rounds their characters out enough that you enjoy watching them as people with real life problems, joys, fears and successes.
 Ellen (who I believe is THE funniest woman alive) squandered not only a passable sitcom with likable actors (i.e. Joely Fisher and Jeremy Piven, to name a couple), but she also squandered an opportunity to further her cause.
 Tragic, really.